 Accessible remote communication utilizes similar principles as web accessibility.
 Following are some tips that can help you provide an equivalent experience for all members of your audience.
+If accommodations are required for students, please contact Services for Students with Disabilities for more information.

 Early and clear Communication is key